 Different prices for different situations

-Your breakfast costs €4.50 per person (ingredients + shared costs).
-With a room rate of €120 you can handle this as follows:
+Your breakfast costs €4.50 per person (ingredients plus shared costs).
+With a €120 room rate, you can structure this as:

 - Room without breakfast: €110

-- Breakfast: €15 (€4.50 costs + margin)
+- Breakfast add-on: €15 (€4.50 costs plus margin)

-- Or: Room rate stays €120, breakfast "included"
+- Alternative: Room rate stays €120, breakfast "included"

 Food cost percentages for hotels

-- Room service has extra logistical costs
+- Room service requires extra logistical expenses

-- Smaller volumes than specialized restaurants
+- Lower volumes compared to specialized restaurants

-Typical food cost for hotel F&B: 32-40% (restaurants: 28-35%)
+Typical food cost for hotel F&B: 32-40% (compared to restaurants: 28-35%)

 Separate administration for F&B and rooms